How player and team ratings are calculated

 Step four: Use rating to assign a ranking

 For each player, I show their rating as well as ranking.
 The rating shows their actual performance at that position compared to every other player, and ranking shows how many players are above or below them once those ratings are ordered.
-For offensive players, ties in the displayed rating are broken by higher hitting power.
+For RB, WR, TE, OL and defensive players, ties in the displayed rating are broken by higher Hitting Power.

 The rating system isn't perfect, but it's a useful tool for ranking players against each other and getting a relative sense of their ability.